iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___12.2/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.goodsam.responder 2 reviews"/>
 </p>

+> App is ok but no way to check back on previous messages.
+I responded to a call from a gentleman who needed shopping tomorrow.
+I agreed to do it and then toggled the app to show "responded" as soon as I've done that then previous messages dissappear and I now no longer have address or contact details to sort this out tomorrow!!<br> :date: __2020-11-28 18:00:32__

+> My app ppears that it doesn't work I havent had any alerts, and I can't change my organisation<br> :date: __2020-11-25 21:44:29__

 > Still unable to upload photos of new AEDs locations to the GoodSAM app.
 I've replied via email and awaiting your reply.<br> :date: __2020-11-20 23:07:53__